Vegan Cake Mix – Everything You Need to Know

 You may have seen the Betty Crocker vegan hack already but if not, allow me to explain!
 The secret vegan cake mix hack is to add some fizzy juice (soda) to the powder.
 That’s all you need to do to veganize cake mix!
 You don’t need to add anything else- no eggs, oil, water, butter or milk.
 It sounds like magic and it really is!

 You need to add 330ml of soda to one box of Betty Crocker cake mix.
 This is the amount that comes in a typical can in the UK.
-For chocolate or red velvet cake mix, use Coca cola or diet Coke.
+For chocolate or red velvet cake mix, use Coca Cola (or off-brand alternative).
 For other flavours like vanilla or carrot cake, use lemonade or Sprite.

 You can use the Betty Crocker cake mix hack for other kinds of vegan box cake mixes too.
 You’ll probably need to adjust the amount of liquid depending on how much cake mix comes in the box.
 If we use the same formula as the 425g Betty Crocker mix, you’d need to use 0.77ml of soda per 1g of cake mix.
 So if your cake box mix is 350g, you’d need around 270ml of Coke or lemonade.